franciscolodev/portfolio1337/README.md

 ## License

+Copyright - Rishikesh S
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.# my-portfolio Copyright (c) 2025 Rishikesh S
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.